LBPHacker/R216/manual.md

 In fact that's so much space that I never once had to work on getting components smaller.
 Everything just fit perfectly on the first try.
 And back when I started building this thing, I was way worse at optimising for space.
-The [The CONV tmp trick][390] hasn't been discovered yet either.
+The [The CONV tmp trick][390] hadn't been discovered yet either.
 Oh yeah, I forgot to mention that this computer has been finished for more than a year, except for a few bugs I fixed lately and other minor adjustments.